 2. Your digital programs are falling short of ROI

 If your digital campaigns are falling short of desired goals, agency expertise could help you improve results.
 Corporate marketing teams are working across multiple channels and cannot prioritize key areas such as PPC and SEO.
-An agency team of experts can provide the attention, strategy and analytics necessary to be more competitive and achieve objectives.
+An agency team of experts can provide the attention, strategy, and the analytics know-how necessary to be more competitive and achieve objectives.

 3. You want to stay current but are too busy to stay on top of digital marketing trends